2009/10 NSW & Australian Lightning Sprint Series

 Fuel System:

 Lightning Sprints use Alcohol fuel which is housed in a special plastic Tail Tank mounted to the rear of the race car.
-The fuel is fed to a mechanical fuel injection system by a Hilborn mechanical pump that is bolted to the Power Steering Pump.
-We clean the fuel with two stainless steel element filters and have two shut off taps, one for the driver and one for the crash crew in case of emergency.
+The fuel is fed to the Electronic fuel injection system by a Mallory electric pump , fuel pressure is maintained by a mallory fuel pressure regulator.
+We clean the fuel with two stainless steel element filters one before the fuel pump and one after the regulator . there is one main fuel tap for the crash crew in case of emergency.

 Wings: